Get a FREE* legal consultation (717) 275-9770

 • Documents you have received after arrest

-Confirm All Of Your Hearings Details Beforehand
+Confirm All Of Your Hearing Details Beforehand

 There is a lot to remember when you are about to go to court.
-Unfortunately, it’s common for many people to forget important things as their court date draws near.
-This is a stressful time for you, and there is a lot going on.
+Unfortunately, it’s common for many people to forget important details as their court date approaches.
+This is a stressful time for you, and a lot is happening.
 In addition to remembering as much as possible about your defense, you also have to move on with your life while your hearing approaches.
-Keeping a close correspondence with your defense lawyer can be very helpful in the days and weeks after an arrest.
-Things that we recommend you confirm before your criminal court hearing include:

 • The date and time of your hearing